ALPINE ROCK COURSE

 Most of the day will be spent practicing systems by climbing moderate short multi pitch routes.
 It is likely we will stay in Index, but have the possibility to climb something in the Darrington area.

-DAYS 5 AND 6 (SNOQUALMIE PASS OR DARRINGTON)
+DAYS 5 AND 6 (SNOQUALMIE PASS, DARRINGTON, TWIN SISTERS)

 We will spend the final two days of the course practicing all of our new skills by climbing a couple moderate alpine rock routes.
-We will either utilize Snoqualmie Pass and North Bend, or the climbing near Darrington and the Mountain Loop Highway.
+Objectives could be in Snoqualmie Pass, Darrington, the Mountain Loop Highway, or the Twin Sisters.
+Some examples of final objectives include

 South Face, The Tooth, Snoqualmie Pass